Photograph by Kathy Bell, owner of kbella photography.

 Rainfall picks up a bit in September, generally thanks to tropical systems moving in from the Gulf.
-We average 4.05 inches of rain in the month.
+We average 3.90 inches of rain in the month.
 13.19 inches fell in September 1906, the most ever in the month.
 9.75 inches of rain fell on September 16, 2004 as Hurricane Ivan moved across the area; a record for any date.

-Summer thunderstorms are on the way out, so we generally only see storms on four days on average, and It rains on 8 days on average.
+Summer thunderstorms are on the way out, so we generally only see storms on four days on average, and it rains on 7.4 days on average.

 The sky is clear 27% of the time, only surpassed by April, November, and October, one of the best months of the year in Alabama weatherwise.